 Installed size (on reference hardware): 40.08 MB, 1189 files

-Dependencies (build time detected): 00-dirtree bash binutils coreutils diffutils expect findutils gawk gcc gcl glibc gnocl graphviz grep itcl linuxwacom make net-tools perl rrdtool sed sqlite sysfiles tar tcl tk util-linux
+Dependencies (build time detected): 00-dirtree binutils coreutils diffutils expect findutils gawk gcl gnocl graphviz grep itcl linuxwacom make net-tools perl rrdtool sed sqlite sysfiles tar tcl tk util-linux

 Installed files (on reference hardware):